sami-bg/stable-SSL/README.md

 # Stable-SSL

+Stable-SSL's philosophy relies on two core dogmas:
+- *Lightweight enough to quickly iterate on research ideas*
+- *Stable enough to quickly iterate on research ideas*

 ## Installation

 The library is not yet available on PyPI.
 You can install it from the source code, as follows.